ataulm/ReactiveContent/README.md

 Target
 --------
-- From ContentProvider monitoring to network calls, everything should dance to the rythm of `Observable<T>`
+- From ContentProvider monitoring to network calls, everything should dance to the rhythm of `Observable<T>`

 Current state
 --------